3.7 30% Faster Across the Board

-Firstly we unified the client and member code bases in this area so they automatically benefit from optimisation work.
+Firstly we unified the client and member code bases in this area so they automatically benefit from optimization work.

 Progress was made in the border between the networking layer and the the engine, i.e. when a packet containing an operation comes in it goes into the operation queue.
 This is a task completed by the IO Thread, but internal to the engine.

-- The invocation future, triggered by the response thread, has been upgraded to make use of LockSupport instead of synchronised wait/notify
+- The invocation future, triggered by the response thread, has been upgraded to make use of LockSupport instead of synchronized wait/notify

 - The response queue, responsible for receiving responses from io threads is implemented using the MPSCQueue (more about that below)